-While a small window air conditioning unit is suitable for a small bedroom, it simply can’t do the job in a larger living space, especially in a heatwave.
-For hotter climates and larger spaces, you need a 10000-BTU air conditioner that can cover up to 450 square feet.
+While a small window air-conditioning unit is suitable for a small bedroom, it simply can’t do the job in a larger living space, especially during a heat wave.
+For hotter climates and larger spaces, you need a 10,000-British thermal unit (BTU) air conditioner that can cover up to 450 square feet.

 - BEST FEATURES: Koldfront WAC10003WCO 115V Window Air Conditioner